 The southern area of the Mornington Peninsula abounds with great walks.
 Take in the Bay Trail that meanders gently along the Port Phillip coastline, Point Nepean walks, or trail along the Coastal trail through the more rugged landscapes alongside Bass Strait.

-From Pearcedale to Hastings, Somers, Balnarring, Merricks and Point Leo, to Flinders and Cape Shcanck.
-The Western port area is part of the UNESCO Biosphere Reserve as Western Port Bay is a significant area for both marine and tidal habitats.
+From Pearcedale to Hastings, Somers, Balnarring, Merricks and Point Leo, to Flinders and Cape Schanck.
+The Western Port area is part of the UNESCO Biosphere Reserve as Western Port Bay is a significant area for both marine and tidal habitats.